saurabhburewar/Web_GCP-Manga-Translator/README.md

 pip3 install gunicorn --user
 ```

-- This will run the application in the cloud shell.
+- The following will run the application in the cloud shell.
 Use web preview on port 8080 to view the webpage.
 ```
 ~/.local/bin/gunicorn -b :8080 main:app
 ```